Okipa/laravel-bootstrap-components/docs/upgrade-guides/from-v1-to-v2.md

 The configuration file has been restructured, you will have to [re-publish it](../../README.md#configuration).

+## Translations

+The translations files have been removed.
+Translation has now to be handled [this way](../../README.md#translations).

 ## Templates updated

 The view templates provided with this package have been updated.